 , totaling 14char

 in length.
-However, in the Serial field, only the last 8char
+However, in Payload in the Serial field, only the last 8char

 The Wm-Bus standard has also updated its serial logic to a 14char